-smoking in pregnancy is responsible for embryotoxic and fetotoxic effects, however, conclusive data on the association between smoking in pregnancy and congenital anomalies are still lacking.
+embryotoxic and fetotoxic effects, however, conclusive data on the association of smoking in pregnancy and congenital anomalies are still lacking.
 Smoking in pregnancy leads to repeated abortion, LBW and increased perinatal mortality.
-Association between smoking in pregnancy and particular malformations (cleft lip, extremity defects, urinary tract malformations and craniosynostosis) has been reported[6-9].
+Association between smoking in pregnancy and particular malformations (cleft lip, extremity defects, urinary tract malformations and craniosynostosis) has been reported^[6-9].

-The mean birth weight is about 200 g lower in neonates born by mothers who are used to smoke during pregnancy.
+The mean birth weight is by about 200 g lower in neonates born to mothers that used to smoke during pregnancy.
 Maternal cigarette smoking leads to delivery of LBW children.
-Neonates with LBW (birth weight<2 500 g) are preterm (before 37th week of gestation) or are small for gestational age (10% smaller for gestational age).
-Maternal smoking is associated with a higher rate of preterm deliveries and a 2-fold risk of spontaneous abortion found in non-smoking mothers.
-The rate of sudden infant death syndrome is also higher in smoking mothers^[3,10].
+Neonates with LBW (birth weight <2 500 g) are preterm (before 37th week of gestation) or are small for gestational age (by 10% smaller for gestational age).
+Maternal smoking is associated with a higher rate of preterm deliveries and a twofold risk of spontaneous abortion found in non-smoking mothers.
+The rate of sudden infant death syndrome is also higher in smoking mothers^[10,11].

 Nicotine is believed to cause disturbances in the placental functional maturation and/or intrauterine oxygen deficiency (fetal hypoxia) due to the toxic effects of smoking.
 Nicotine induces vascular stenosis, reduces placental blood flow, and causes fetal blood pressure elevation.
 Toxic carbon monoxide produced on cigarette smoking binds to hemoglobin in red blood cells while depriving them of oxygen.
-In such conditions, fetus is exposed to chronic oxygen deficiency, thus fighting for air already in the intrauterine setting^[11].
-Maternal smoking has possible positive effects somewhere; it is protective against preeclampsia^[12] and seems to reduce the risk of myomas^[13].
-Nevertheless, some studies did not support the proposition that cigarette smoking protected women against preeclampsia^[14].
+In such conditions, fetus is exposed to chronic oxygen deficiency, thus fighting for air already in the intrauterine setting^[12].
+Maternal smoking has possible somewhere positive effects; it is protective against preeclampsia^[13] and seems to reduce the risk of myomas^[14].
+But, some studies did not support the proposition that cigarette smoking protected women against preeclampsia^[15].
 However, cigarette smoking should definitely be avoided in pregnancy.

-The aim of the present study was to assess the prevalence of cigarette smoking in pregnancy and the rate of congenital malformations in children in utero exposure to nicotine.
-The respective results recorded in two cities from two neighboring countries were compared.
+The aim of the present study was to assess the prevalence of cigarette smoking in pregnancy and the rate of congenital malformations in children at in utero exposure to nicotine effects, and to compare the respective results recorded in two cities from two neighboring countries.